MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/Keyword.md

 [Stats](./Stats)|The stats for the specified date range.
 &nbsp;|&nbsp;
 ## <a name="getstatsfor~object-datefrom_-object-dateto~"></a>getStatsFor(Object dateFrom, Object dateTo)
-Returns stats for this keyword for the given custom date range.
-Both parameters can be either a string in YYYYMMDD format or an object with year, month and day properties.
-In either case, a full date must be specified.
+Returns a [Stats](./Stats) object for this keyword for the specified date range.

+You may specify the date parameters using strings or objects.
+To use strings, specify the date in the form, YYYYMMDD.
+If you use objects, create a JSON object with the following fields:

+year
+month
+day
+For example, {year: 2016, month: 5, day: 13}.

 ### Arguments:
 |Name|Type|Description|